GreenAmerica/Salsa-Dynamic-Ask-Strings/README.md

 Last, set the parameter you want to grab from your url to create the ask string.

-Salsa Dynamic Ask String Donation Form Email Usage
+<strong>Salsa Dynamic Ask String Donation Form Email Usage</strong>

 Please follow these steps in order to implement the dynamic ask string embed code in emails.